qz1026/821_final_qz141_zw292/README.md

 ## Why It's a Good Final Project

-- **Scope is flexible** — MVP is small and focused, but easily extensible.
+- The scope is flexible — MVP is small and focused, but easily extensible.
-- **Great for code review** — simple pure functions are ideal for PR feedback.
+- It has simple functions that are ideal for PR feedback as well as tests.
-- **Tests are natural** — deterministic inputs/outputs.
-- **Useful in real life** — clinicians and researchers actually use these.
+- It is useful in real life as clinicians and researchers would actually use these.
-- **Frontend optional** — CLI or Flask/Streamlit stretch goals.